Does this test have other names?

 result in a mild coma but don't cause slow or shallow breathing.
 Most people recover.

-But overdoses of fast-acting benzodiazepines like triazolam are more likely to cause
+But overdoses of fast-acting benzodiazepines, such as triazolam, are more likely to

 What other tests might I have along with this test?